 \subsection{Diversity metrics}

 In this section, we describe the selected diversity metrics: Geometric Diversity~\cite{kulesza2012determinantal,gong2019diversity}, Normalized Compression Distance~\cite{cohen2014normalized,feldt2016test}, and Standard Deviation.

-We have chosen these three metrics because they measure and quantify diversity in subsets.
-Furthermore, these metrics are widely used in the literature.
-For instance, the geometric diversity metric has been used in a variety of machine learning applications such as the selection of training sets with the Determinantal Point Process method~\cite{kulesza2012determinantal}, data summarization~\cite{lin2012learning} and data clustering~\cite{kang2013fast,xu2016scalable}.
-Furthermore, the standard deviation metric is considered one of the state-of-the-art diversity metrics that has been successfully applied to measure text and image similarity~\cite{nafchi2016mean}.
-Finally, the NCD metric has been also employed in many application domains such as image processing~\cite{cohen2014normalized}, security~\cite{borbely2016normalized} and clustering~\cite{cilibrasi2005clustering,cohen2014normalized}.
-This metric supports any type of inputs and has been recently used to guide the selection of diverse input tests for regular software systems~\cite{feldt2016test}.
+We chose these metrics based on the following criteria.
+First, we targeted diversity metrics that measure diversity within a subset.
+We did not consider metrics that measure diversity in relation to another subset (e.g. Kullback-Leibler~\cite{hershey2007approximating}, Jensen-Shannon divergence~\cite{chen2021comparison}).
+Second, we selected diversity metrics that can be applied to our datasets, specifically targeting metrics that can be applied to images.
+Third, we selected diversity metrics that do not depend on the DNN model under test and do not require the execution of this model with all inputs.
+Finally, we targeted diversity metrics that are widely used in a variety of other application contexts.
+For instance, the geometric diversity metric has been used in a variety of machine learning applications such as the selection of training sets with the Determinantal Point Process method ~\cite{kulesza2012determinantal}, data summarization~\cite{lin2012learning} and data clustering~\cite{kang2013fast,xu2016scalable}.
+Furthermore, the standard deviation metric is considered to be a common diversity metric that has been successfully applied in different contexts to measure text and image similarity~\cite{nafchi2016mean}.
+The Normalized Compression Distance metric has been employed in many application domains such as image processing~\cite{cohen2014normalized}, security~\cite{borbely2016normalized} and clustering~\cite{cilibrasi2005clustering,cohen2014normalized}.
+This metric supports any type of input and has been used recently to guide the selection of diverse input tests for regular software systems~\cite{feldt2016test}.

-We will describe in this section each of these metrics and discuss their strengths and limitations.
+In this section, we will describe each of these metrics and discuss their strengths and limitations.